cristego/cristego.github.io/about.md

 # Hi.
 I am Christian

-On this website I share my views - and only my views, thoughts and whatever else I may think is worth sharing on the wonderful internet.
+On this website I share my views - and only my views, thoughts and whatever else I may think is worth sharing on this digital playground.

 For my living I work with people, for people.
 You can find my resume on [Linkedin](https://ch.linkedin.com/in/christianpopa){:target="\_blank"}.